Skip to Content

 Durham Cathedral is one of the main attractions in the city, and by the standards of cathedrals in the UK, it’s an impressive building.

-Another of the city’s notable landmarks is Durham Castle.
-The castle is now occupied by Durham University, but you can go on a guided tour to learn about the castle’s fascinating past!
+Durham castle is now occupied by the city’s University, but you can go on a guided tour to learn about the castle’s fascinating past!

 One of the best places to go near Durham is to see the High Force waterfall, which is one of the few waterfalls in the country.
-At 70 feet (21 m), the waterfall is an impressive height and it’s certainly an incredible sight in person!

 Hebden Bridge